Martin8843/sql-pharmacy-project/README.md

 ## Getting started
 ### Prerequisites
-1. To download `SQL Developer` You need a free `Oracle Account`.
+1. To download SQL Developer You need a free Oracle Account.
 You can create one here.
-2. `SQL Developer` is an Oracle's cross-platform client application designed for working with databases.
+2. SQL Developer is an Oracle's cross-platform client application designed for working with databases.
 You can download it here from Oracle's website.
   It's important to work with tool which can present basic graphical table schema of database.
-3. In order to transform the logical model into a relational model, it is recommended to use the `SQL Data Modeler` software.
+3. In order to transform the logical model into a relational model, it is recommended to use the SQL Data Modeler software.

 ### Installing SQL Developer on Windows
 Process of instalation is quite simple, but if You would have a problem here is documentation on the subject.